FH-Potsdam/urban-data-vis-cards-website/src/site/create.md

 <section class="section instructions-section">
 	<div>
 		<h2>Purpose</h2>
-		<p>If you are starting into a new urban visualisation project, this activity can help you collaboratively develop data-driven concepts for potential visualisation solutions, based on an urban challenge.</p>
+		<p>If you are starting into a new urban visualisation project, this activity can help you collaboratively develop data-driven concepts for potential visualisation solutions, based on an urban challenge.
+Bring together different stakeholders and explore diverse perspectives on your project.</p>
   </div>
 	<div>
 		<img src="/assets/img/instructions/create-intro.jpg" alt="Introduction of workshop material" />